Bob Haozous

 Bob Haozous is a Chiricahua Apache sculptor from Santa Fe, New Mexico.
-He is enrolled in the Fort Sill Apache Tribe.
+He is enrolled in the Fort Sill Apache Tribe of Oklahoma.

 Background

 Bob Haozous was born on 1 April 1943 in Los Angeles, California.
 His parents are Anna Marie Gallegos, a Navajo-Mestiza textile artist, and the late Allan Houser (1914–1994), a famous 20th-century Apache sculptor.
 As a child, Haozous spent time in Apache, Oklahoma, his tribe's headquarters.
 His parents both taught at Intermountain Indian School, in Brigham City, Utah.